datacamp/datacamp-light/README.md

 ### Pre-Exercise Code

-Pre-exercise code is code that initializes the workspace such that users can start coding the essence of the exercise instead of worrying about loading in data and packages.
+Pre-exercise code is executed when the R/Python session is initialized.
+You can use it to pre-load datasets, packages, etc. for students.
 The way to specify this is by defining a `<code>` tag containing your initialization code and set the `data-type` attribute to `pre-exercise-code` like this:

 ```html
 <code data-type="pre-exercise-code">